 | Extra | – | Hit by Pitch | – |

-- Jeff Hoffman: Earned two saves in the series; stranded runners at first and second to close out Game 3
+- Jeff Hoffman: Two saves, stranded runners to close out both wins.

 Frequently Asked Questions

-The Dodgers vs Toronto Blue Jays match player stats from this April 2026 trip to Rogers Centre confirm what most analysts already suspected: Los Angeles owns this rivalry right now.
-But Toronto proved in Game 3 that it knows exactly how to make things uncomfortable.
-One Andrés Giménez stolen base attempt and one errant throw changed everything.
-When these teams meet again — and they will — that lesson will not be forgotten.
+The Dodgers vs Toronto Blue Jays match player stats confirm Los Angeles still owns the rivalry, but Game 3 showed Toronto knows how to make things uncomfortable.
+One stolen base and one errant throw changed everything.
+When they meet again, that lesson won’t be forgotten.

 - Associated Press — Game reports filed April 6–8, 2026